MA

 In the first semester, you will study a core module that introduces you to the key concepts, themes and debates in Welsh history.
 Throughout the year, you will also study a compulsory research training module (Research Methods and Professional Skills in History).

-You will then take a further four option modules, including at least one additional research training module, which will allow you to benefit from specialist research training tailored to your own particular research interests.
-Option modules cover topics in Welsh history from the medieval to the modern period.
+You will then take a further four optional modules, including at least one additional research training module, which will allow you to benefit from specialist research training tailored to your own particular research interests.
+Optional modules cover topics in Welsh history from the medieval to the modern period.
 Although modules are taught in the English language, there will be opportunities to take Welsh language classes, which will be of particular benefit to those looking to engage with Welsh-medium sources.

 In the final semester, you will complete your MA dissertation, an original research project (15,000 words) undertaken under the close supervision of a specialist within the Department.